WelSimLLC/welsim.github.io/collections/_posts/2026-03-20-multi-style-interface-for-qt-based-desktop-software.md

 </p>

 ### Setting QStyle in C++/Python Source Code
 This is the classic approach.
 Developers define different themes directly in the source code, with customized colors for each theme, and apply the themes to the QApplication via the setStyle and setPalette functions.
 The advantage of this method is its simplicity, speed, and ease of maintenance as developers manage styles alongside other Qt code.
-However, because user-defined styles require access to the source code, this technique has weak scalability.
+However, because user-defined styles require access to the source code, this technique has limited scalability.
 For large commercial software, especially engineering software, users rarely customize interface styles anyways, making direct QStyle configuration in source code an efficient solution.
 The general-purpose engineering simulation software WELSIM also adopts this approach.

 ### Setting QStyleSheet via QSS